techthehood/notes/mongoDB/mongoDB notes.md

 **GOTCHA: to keep it running you have to open a different terminal window to write more scripts the mongodb terminal must remain running**

+>how did mongodb get to cd ~? does it install there with an installer? there are no notes above to move it there.

 database admin tool (GUI)
 >i think i really prefer to use mongo shell instead